SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 If a country does not follow the operations of free trade, they are very sad.
 See: the Ottomans + Defensive Developmentalism.

+The principles of DD encouraged the creation of more centralized control of both millitary power and economy based on a pratic

 ## Defluffifying
 CHOSEN THESIS CLAIM